NeonRG/RG_Backend-V2/README.md

-# Credits to Makahost , Spencer , mDawg
+# Credits to NeonRG , ReviveGames